-Advantages of Thighs
+Advantages of Using Chicken Thighs

 - They are easy to manage on the grill.

-The Rub Is the Marinade
+A Dry Rub Rub Is the Best BBQ Chicken Marinade

-Make It Smoky!
+Make It Extra Smoky!

 Don't Apply the Sauce Too Early